Masonry Support & Soffit Solutions

 This type of system is designed for speed of design and delivery as it is a stock item for suppliers.
 The welded systems do not allow for onsite adjustments or accommodate variation in cavities and loads, this is why this option of masonry support is commonly used.

-Generally bricklayers fix masonry support as the brickwork progresses, this not only stops the bricklayer laying bricks but as they are not structural engineers can result in various problems.
+Generally bricklayers fix masonry support as the brickwork progresses, this not only stops the bricklayer laying bricks but as they are not specifically trained to fit the support system, this can result in various problems.
 It is fairly common that some masonry angle brackets are not tightened up, or not fitted at all.
 It is also common to find the incorrect size / specified bolt being installed which in turn can result in the brickwork panel dropping and cracking which will inevitably result in the wall having to be rebuilt.

 With Vision fitting you are guaranteed that it is fitted to specification with the correct fixings and fixing centres.
 All fixing bolts are tightened to the specified torque settings.
 We will also ensure that your brickwork system is fitted with the correct shims where necessary.
 By using Vision, more metreage will be fitted on a daily basis.
-A QA sign off sheet for each elevation fitted will be provided daily which gives you a holding point with clerk of the works.
+Our "sign-off" Quality Assurance tablet system gives you peace of mind with an audit trail and immediate tracking of change requests and fitting progress.
 Your support system will be fitted once fitted right.